epogrebnyak/justpath/README.md

   combine it with `grep` to gain more insights.
 - [Rapid Environment Editor](https://www.rapidee.com/en/path-variable) for Windows
   is a gem (no affiliation).
-- Maybe some smart command-line utility in Rust will emerge for PATH, but [not there yet](https://gist.github.com/sts10/daadbc2f403bdffad1b6d33aff016c0a).
+- Maybe some smart command-line utility in Rust will emerge for PATH specifically, but [not there yet](https://gist.github.com/sts10/daadbc2f403bdffad1b6d33aff016c0a).
 - There is [pathdebug](https://github.com/d-led/pathdebug) written in Go that goes a step futher and attempts to trace where your PATH is defined.
+- There is a family of tools to manage environment paths on like [dotenv](https://github.com/motdotla/dotenv) or its Python port, and a newer tool called [envio](https://github.com/envio-cli/envio) written in Rust.